What do I need to connect to the Wireless Network?

 To take advantage of the WPI wireless network, you will need an WiFi compatible wireless network card that has the ability to handle WPA with 802.1x authentication, also called WPA Enterprise.
 The Wi-Fi Alliance maintains a Certified Products Search Tool that can assist you in finding wireless cards that have passed compatability and compliance testing.

 You will need to register the card in the Wireless: Mobile Wireless Systems IP Range through the Network Registration page.
-(You will need to know your wireless card's MAC address for the registration process.
+In order to register, you will need to know the MAC address of your wireless card.
 See Finding your Ethernet MAC address for help with this.)

 What kind of encryption does WPI use?

 In order to maintain the highest level of security for all users, the WPI wireless network uses WPA2 with AES encryption.